frmichel/sparql-micro-service/services/pubmed/getArticleByPMCId_sd/README.md

 Authors are represented in two ways: as separate triples with `dct:creator`, or as an ordered list with `bibo:authorList`.

 **Parameters**:
-- `fabio:hasPubMedCentralId`: Pubmed Central identifier starting with `PMC`.
+- `fabio:hasPubMedCentralId`: PubMed Central identifier starting with `PMC`.

 ## Usage example (SPARQL)